quchen/voron/buildlog.md

 particular, I don’t want a 260°C nozzle directly on my bed.
 The solution is to add some logic to the `activate_gcode` part of the `[probe]` section that makes sure the temperatures are right.

+## Fallout

+I reduced the probing sample size to one thanks to the Tap’s accuracy, making QGL and bed meshing much quicker.
+The bed mesh shows a funny feature: the back left is wonky!
+It looks like the nozzle brush is actually interfering with the hotend.
+Investigating the config showed that there was still an offset for the Klicky built in.
+Removed the offsets so that the bed is now probed at (5,5) to (245,245).

+## Finetuning probe offset

+The probe offset can be measured, but I don’t want accurately measured first layers, I want well printed first layers.
+I sliced a one layer high square and printed it with various Z offsets. +0.10mm yielded a very gappy first layer, +0.05mm had too much plastic for the height, +0.06mm was just right.
+The new offset is thus `-0.85 + 0.06 = -0.79`.